What is Still Life photography?

 Many people have become interested in still life photography since being in lockdown but I have found myself going in the opposite direction; wanting to be out in nature and photographing landscapes!
 However, I am sure I will return to still life again and again as it is a way of seeing the ordinary as extraordinary.
 I love the textures and colours in this kind of work.
 I hope you enjoy it as much as I do.

 You can browse and buy from my collection of Still Life Wall Art.
 These wonderfully colorful fruits and vegetables look great as prints for the kitchen or dining area, for cafes, bars and restaurants or as gifts for the foodie or chef in your life!
 You can have any of my work printed on photo or art paper, on canvas or metal.
 You can also order a poster print to frame yourself.
 I also have a range of Still Life Wall Art in black and white for that classic old-fashioned charm!

 I also have a very cool range of square prints which look great on their own of as part of a collection.
 You could buy a set of 4 prints and frame them yourself (or buy them already framed) and hang them like a small gallery.

 This is just a small example of some of my particular favorites out of hundreds of possibilities.
 You can buy all my still life images as photographic prints, canvas and metal prints, posters, cards and art boards.
 You can also have them custom printed on clothing, stickers, jigsaw puzzles and many other products.
 There’s something there to suit everyone.
 Treat yourself to some new wall art.

 Find Something You Love!

-If this interests you and you would like to read more, I recommend this article Still Life Photography: The Complete Guide from Format Magazine
+If the subject of still life photography really interests you and you would like to read more, I recommend this article Still Life Photography: The Complete Guide from Format Magazine